-- a personal statement that demonstrates why you think you should be awarded a Royal Society of Chemistry Teacher Training Scholarship (1200 words max).
-Please give specific examples, and refer back to What do we look for in candidates when writing your statement.
+- a personal statement that demonstrates why you think you should be awarded a Royal Society of Chemistry Teacher Training Scholarship (1000 words max).
+Please give specific examples, and refer back to the 'what do we look for in candidates' section, when writing your statement.
 You must cover:

 - why you want to be a chemistry teacher